Management of Information Systems and Technology MScStudy level: Postgraduate

 This module aims to prepare you for managing organisational change through projects.
 It focuses on projects (such as IT projects) involving major changes, including issues related to new products, new plant and equipment and new operating systems, which will affect the lives of people both within and without the organisation.

 Digital Transformation Strategy - 15 credits

 This module critically evaluates the theoretical and practical aspects of Digital Technology strategy in the context of global business environment.
 A robust Digital Technology strategy is constructed as part of the strategic business planning cycle.
 The drivers, critical success factors and barriers to Digital Technology strategy will be enumerated and discussed.
 Models for the production of Digital Technology strategy will be examined.

 Business Analytics and Artificial Intelligence – 15 credits

-Business Analytics (BA) and Artificial intelligence (AI) have been used for supporting decision making in wide range of organisations.
+Business Analytics (BA) and Artificial intelligence (AI) have been used for supporting decision-making in a wide range of organisations.
 This module will introduce principles of various analytics and AI techniques using case study examples.

 This module aims to provide you with skills and knowledge about the core capabilities and components of modern Decision Support systems (DSS).
 Emphasis will be placed on the management of different types of models and their application to management decisions.